 Thrum knitting is an interesting technique where tufts of fiber are added to knitted fabric.
 Adding the fiber creates a great deal of warmth, making it the perfect technique for projects like hats and slippers.
 Michele Lee Bernstein demonstrates how to make thrums and work them into a project in this video.

 Michele begins by making the thrums out of a braid of roving.
 She pulls apart the fiber to get air in between the fiber.
-She makes lengths of approximately 6 inches but mentions that you can make your thrums the size that you like.
+She makes lengths of approximately 6 inches, but mentions that you can make your thrums whatever size you like.
 Once she has the length of fiber, she folds each end to the center.
-Michele pinches the center of thrum and rolls it in between her fingers to secure the fibers in place.
+Michele then pinches the center of thrum and rolls it in between her fingers to secure the fibers in place.
 Dipping your fingers into some water may be helpful to secure the ends.